Is It Ever Legal to Drive After Using Marijuana?

 Colorado law specifies that recreational marijuana use is legal for those age 21 or older.
 Furthermore, the law dictates that legal use includes no more than one ounce of marijuana in a person’s possession at any given time.
 Being found with even two ounces in your possession would result in a petty offense.

 It works much the same with driving under marijuana’s influence.
 There are important parameters to consider before getting behind the wheel.
 Many substances are defined as “impairing” under Colorado law.
 Even some over the counter cold medications can fall into this category.
 Understandably, marijuana also falls within this category, allowing for the possibility that you could be considered impaired and subsequently unsafe to drive after using any amount.
-Henceforth, it may be best to abstain from driving at all after use/consumption of products containing THC.
+Henceforth, it may be best to abstain from driving at all after the use/consumption of products containing THC.
 You will have a difficult time determining how impaired you actually are, making yourself vulnerable to legal repercussions should law enforcement deem you impaired while driving under the influence of Marijuana.

 Is There A Legal Limit?